Age-Friendly in Action

-The word “domain” in Age-Friendly work refers to eight specific areas of community life.
+Age-Friendly action is focused on eight specific areas of community life, called “domains” in Age-Friendly parlance.
 Each of the eight areas contributes to creating an Age-Friendly community.
 The communities in Saskatchewan that are on the Age-Friendly journey work on projects in these areas to enhance the lives of the people living in their communities.

 In an Age-Friendly community, the natural environment and the buildings in the community help people of all ages and abilities to get around easily and safely, and encourage active community participation.